Das MegaHub in Lehrte. | © DB AG / Oliver Lang

 What happens to the reports?

 After receipt of the reports, they are reviewed and forwarded to the appropriate persons for further processing.
-If possible, we then seek contact with the person providing the information to discuss the facts of the case and initiate the measures necessary for handling the issue.
+If possible, DB then seeks contact with the person providing the information to discuss the facts of the case and initiate the measures necessary for handling the issue.
 Further details on the procedure can be found in our Rules of Procedure.

 All reports are treated confidentially and in strict compliance with privacy requirements.
 Additional information can also be found on the website of the whistleblower system BKMS.